+Some cats, just like people, have a quiet personality, and cat breeds just tends to meow more quietly than others.
 For instance, Persians and Chartreux are known to have extremely soft voices.
-Their meows can barely be heard.
 On the other hand, Siamese and Oriental-type breeds are very vocal.
 Their meows can be heard from far away and sometimes it seems like they don’t ever stop!

 There are five major types of cat meows: